 Day 17: Turmi

-Today we will have a long drive which will take us from Jinka to Turmi, passing through the Woyto Valley as well go.
+This morning we make our way to Turmi.
+Enroute we visit the Ari and Bena Tribe villages.
+We arrive in Turmi in time for a late lunch.
 Turmi, is home of the Hamer Tribe.
 This afternoon we will visit the Hamer village with an opportunity to take photos and learn about their society.
 The Hamers are one of the most beautiful and dignified people of the Omo Basin.
 The women color their hair with red earth and butter and wear elegant leather skirts festooned with tiny pearls.
 Overnight in Turmi.

 Day 18: Murele, Omo Bend and Karo People